Monarch Day - September 9th, 2017

 Join us as we celebrate monarchs in the fall before they take flight for their migration south to Mexico for the winter.
 Learn about this amazing journey with a public release of tagged Monarchs, crafts and information about how you can help the Monarchs on their journey.
-Monarch releases will occur on the hour from 11am to 4pm on September 10th.
-Enter your name for a chance to release a Monarch (entries are collected 15 minutes prior to each release) or purchase a Monarch to guarantee your chance to release one of these amazing butterflies.
+Monarch releases will occur on the hour from 11am to 4pm on September 9th.
+Enter your name for a chance to release a Monarch (entries are collected 15 minutes prior to each release at Central Plaza in the Zoo) or purchase a Monarch to guarantee your chance to release one of these amazing butterflies.

-Did you release a butterfly at Monarch Day 2016?
+Did you release a butterfly at Monarch Day 2017?
 Tagged monarchs that are recovered along their spring migration North are recoreded and a list is published usually in late spring.
-To see if your monarch was found by scientist visit Monarch Watch by clicking here.
+To see if your monarch was found by a scientist visit Monarch Watch by clicking here.

 How You Can Help At Home